Back to Guides

 How MangaSendr Replaces the KCC Workflow

-| Step | KCC | MangaSendr | |------|-----|------------| | Find new chapters | Manual (browse sites) | Automatic (24/7 monitoring) | | Download images | Manual | Automatic | | Convert to EPUB | Open KCC, configure, run | Automatic (smart dithering, contrast, device-aware) | | Add metadata & covers | Manual (or skip it) | Automatic via AniList | | Handle 50MB+ files | Not possible via email | Auto-split into deliverable parts | | Deliver to Kindle | Manual (USB or email) | Automatic email delivery | | Multiple devices | Repeat everything | Simultaneous delivery | | Batch chapters | One at a time | Send multiple chapters at once | | Time per chapter | 5-10 minutes | Zero |
+| Step | KCC | MangaSendr | |------|-----|------------| | Pick up new files | Manual drag-and-drop | Automatic (watched folders) | | Convert to EPUB | Open KCC, configure, run | Automatic (smart dithering, contrast, device-aware) | | Add metadata & covers | Manual (or skip it) | Automatic via AniList | | Handle 50MB+ files | Not possible via email | Auto-split into deliverable parts | | Deliver to Kindle | Manual (USB or email) | Automatic email delivery | | Multiple devices | Repeat everything | Simultaneous delivery | | Batch files | One at a time | Drop a whole folder, get them all | | Time per file | 5-10 minutes | Zero (after setup) |

 What MangaSendr Keeps from KCC's Philosophy